 - Initiative Risk: Convincing the big OEM manufacturer that the product is labeled under our existing brand and not a new one.

-SWOT Analysis for Risk Identification – Use Case 3:
+How to do a SWOT Analysis for Risk Identification – Use Case 3:

 Catherine Smith is an IT Project Manager at LaserShip.
 In a post discussing risk management with reference to SWOT analysis, Catherine claims SWOT analysis as a favorite tool.
 Catherine lists down a number of uses for SWOT analysis including strategic planning, problem-solving, options analysis, and appraisal, as well as vendor and/or tool selection.